pChitral/TextExtend-AI/README.md

 This project is open-source and contributions are more than welcome.
 If you wish to contribute, please adhere to the code of conduct, fork the project, make your changes and submit a pull request.

+## Code of Conduct

+We aim to foster an open and welcoming environment in this project.
+Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) to understand the expected behaviors.

+## License

+This project is open source and available under the [MIT License](./LICENSE.md).

 ## Conclusion

-Wordify is a free tool that accepts PDF as input and outputs an AI-enhanced Word document.
-The Word document can be edited as per the user's needs, making it a very flexible tool.
+TextExtend AI is a free tool that accepts PDF as input and outputs an AI-enhanced Word document.
+The Word document can be edited as per the user's needs, making it a versatile tool for a variety of applications.
 Please note that the source code is available on GitHub.

-Remember, this tool is to help you write better and not to replace your unique writing style and creativity.
-Use it responsibly!
+This tool is designed to assist you in creating polished, professional documents, not to replace your unique writing style and creativity.
+Use it responsibly and maximize the benefit of automation while retaining your creative control!